 The Angmering School Dance department strives to develop creativity and confidence through movement.
-In Key Stage 3 dance lessons students will extend their understanding of dance and have the opportunity to increase creative skills whilst working as part of a team.
+Dance lessons extend students understanding of dance and have the opportunity to increase creative skills whilst working as part of a team.
 Students will take on the role of a performer and a choreographer with the opportunity to further extend their dance knowledge in extra curricular activities.

 What are the key features of the programmes of study?